ujjwalguptaofficial/jsstore.docs/docs/tutorial/table.md

 Last Updated : "13/05/2018"
 ---

-Table in JsStore is an object which contains columns.
+Table in JsStore is an object which contains name of table & columns schema.

+### Syntax :-

 ```
 var table1 = {